applicaster/developer.applicaster.com/README.md

-# Zapp Tech Book
+# Applicaster Developer Portal

 ## About
-The Zapp Tech Book goal is to be the home for all the Zapp Plugins technical documentation and guides.
+The Applicaster Developer Portal goal is to be the home for all the Zapp Plugins technical documentation and guides and legacy applicaster.developer.com content.
 The main sections in the book are Zapp-pipes, Zapp React Native Plugins, Zapp-iOS & Zapp-Android.

 Any change or adding new doc is done by creating a [Pull Request](https://help.github.com/articles/about-pull-requests/) and having it [reviewed by GitHub "review" process](https://help.github.com/articles/about-pull-request-reviews/).